Kenya’s Northern Frontier: Singing wells, Game drives, Horse Back Rides, Hikes at Sarara Camp

 -Watched an elephant get sedated and examined by a Kenya Wildlife Service vet!
 That was just luck, can’t promise it will happen to everyone.
 But if it is even a possibility the management and staff will make sure you know about it.

-What she could have added to that with a few more nights
+What we could have added to that with a few more nights

-Can you tell she had a good time?
-In fact Sarara was one of her favorite experiences she have had on safari anywhere in Africa.
+Can you tell we had a good time?
+In fact Sarara Camp was one of our favorite experiences we have had on safari anywhere in Africa.
 The stunning setting, the views, the activities, the cultural experiences and the family-style hosting by warm staff and management who know the area inside and out, make Sarara a special place.

 Unique Conservation and Community Model

-Sarara is set in the Namunyak Conservancy, part of the Northern Rangelands Trust, a unique conservation and development model that is a big part of what make the Sarara experience.
-In many private conservancies around Africa, safari properties are leasing land from local communities such as the Maasai and Samburu.
+Sarara Camp is set in the Namunyak Conservancy, part of the Northern Rangelands Trust, a unique conservation and development model that is a big part of what make the Sarara experience.
 They provide revenue to land owners in exchange for exclusive rights to the land.
 These arrangements bring in revenue, are often paired with community development projects and conserve a huge amount of land.
 That said, what makes the Northern Rangelands Trust and properties like Sarara unique is that they aim create spaces where wildlife and pastoral communities are sharing land and where the local communities take the lead in conservation.

 The Singing Wells are a great example of this model at work.
 During the morning guests can walk or drive down to the Singing Wells with their guide and watch Samburu Warriors come to water their cattle.
 They dig down deep into the dry river bed, hauling up water in buckets and pouring it into tree-trunk troughs made for the cattle all while singing a song that their herd recognizes and draws them to their well.
 After witnessing this piece of daily Samburu life in the morning, you go back to the same spot in the evening to find elephant, leopard and other animals drinking from the wells.